y7chiu/MAE148-SU24-Final-Project-Team-1/README.md

 ```
 to see if the depthai connect to OAK-D-Lite camera.
 Make sure to subscribe the topic.

-Here's the video for the camera:
+Here are videos for the camera:

 [Depthai-Image1](https://drive.google.com/file/d/1Hsq4bKchXgDa42eyD91rlTCDn-h9Hm3z/view?usp=drive_link)